KylanZzz/OOD-assignment-4/res/DESIGN-README.txt

 and implements the PortfolioStockView to present new information to users as BasicStockView did.

 With GUI, we made a new interface called FeaturesStockView, which doesn't extend to any other interface.
 SimpleFeaturesStockView implements this new interface.
+This interface essentially changes the first point of contact with user input from the controller to the view.
+It has a new method called "addFeatures" which 'links' the controller with the view.
 In this class, we made the view more interactive so that the user can manage it with buttons and text fields.

 --Testing--
 The Model was tested using a combination of unit tests and mock data sources.
 We implemented a